mattermatter/soon_snake/README.md

-# How to Play Soon Snake
+# How to Play SOON Snake

 # Controls
 - Use the arrow keys on your keyboard to control the direction of the snake